Skip to content

 12. Seba – Symbol of Star-Gods

 Seba was the term used by ancient Egyptians for stars.
-It became another significant ancient Egyptian symbol that is seen in many of Egypt’s ancient writings to this day.
-Although it may seem a bit like a starfish, this symbol represented the Egyptians’ pride in learning about the constellation and teaching the world.
+It became another significant ancient Egyptian symbol seen in many of Egypt’s ancient writings today.
+Although it may seem like a starfish, this symbol represented the Egyptians’ pride in learning about the constellation and teaching the world.
 Later, the symbol became associated with Osiris, and the followers of that God would use it to showcase their beliefs.

 13. Amenta – Symbol of the Land of the Dead

 The Amenta symbol portrays the horizon where the sun sets, and it was all about the sunset for some time.
-However, later the Egyptian symbol was used to represent the land of the dead in ancient Egypt.
-It became one of the most significant ancient Egyptian symbols, depicting the western bank of the Nile River, the spot where people in ancient Egypt used to bury their dead.
+However, later, the Egyptian symbol was used to represent the land of the dead in ancient Egypt.
+It became one of the most significant ancient Egyptian symbols, depicting the western bank of the Nile River, where people in ancient Egypt used to bury their dead.

 14. Papyrus Symbol

-Well, this one is pretty easy as the papyrus was a prominent plant used in ancient Egypt to craft a myriad of objects used in their daily lives.
+Well, this one is pretty easy as the papyrus was a prominent plant used in ancient Egypt to craft many objects used in their daily lives.
 The most superior product made by the papyrus plant was the renowned Papyrus sheet, creating one of the most significant ancient Egyptian inventions of all time.
-Thus, it’s understandable that it became among the important ancient Egyptian symbols, primarily because it was known for its durability against water damage, paving the way for manufacturing more objects.
+Thus, it’s understandable that it became among the essential ancient Egyptian symbols, primarily because it was known for its durability against water damage, paving the way for manufacturing more objects.

 15. Ma’at Feather – Symbol of Truth